Download Flexera Kubernetes Inventory Agent

 • Deployment.

-The installation process creates the accounts and permissions needed for operation of the Flexera Kubernetes inventory agent and (when it is invoked to take inventory from within a container) ndtrack.sh.
+The installation process creates the accounts and permissions needed for operation of the Flexera Kubernetes Inventory Agent and (when it is invoked to take inventory from within a container) ndtrack.sh.

 2. Go to the Inventory Settings page.